KerosuoLab/Shapemetrics/README.md

 ### Vizualization - map the chosen groups of cells back to their spatial context

-In the section 12.3 in our script the code is asking the user to type in the information of the heat map branch (i.e. certain group of cells that form cluster in the heat map) that user wants to map back into original image.
+In Section 12.3 of the script, the code asks the user to type in the information of the heat map branch (i.e. a certain group of cells that cluster in the heat map) that the user wants to map back into original image.
 First, write the heat map.
 For example:
 ```
 % 1. which heatmap?
 heatm_to_visualize = heatm_all;